Michael Applebaum: Corruption arrest and trial

 Applebaum was arrested by Quebec's anti-corruption unit UPAC at his home on June 17, 2013.
 He initially faced 14 charges including fraud, conspiracy, breach of trust, and corruption in municipal affairs.
-The charges stem from alleged acts which occurred before Applebaum became mayor.
-Officials said they relate to real estate projects between 2006 and 2011 when Applebaum served as borough mayor.
+Officials said they related to real estate projects between 2006 and 2011 when Applebaum served as borough mayor.
 Charges were also simultaneously laid against former city councillor Saulie Zajdel and Jean Yves Bisson, a city bureaucrat.

 According to an arrest warrant filed in court, Applebaum allegedly engaged in two separate criminal conspiracies, the nature of which officials did not initially disclose.
 However, Radio-Canada reported that they involve the demolition of a residential building and the construction of condominiums, and link Applebaum to a Laval-based engineering firm central to the municipal corruption testimony being heard at the Charbonneau commission.
 In addition, Radio-Canada, citing police sources, said the police were investigating a $50,000 payment to Applebaum as well as a $15,000 payment made to Zajdel.

-On June 18, 2013, Applebaum announced his resignation of Mayor of Montreal, maintaining that the allegations against him were unfounded.
-He hired Marcel Danis, a criminal lawyer and former federal Member of Parliament, as his defence attorney.
+On June 18, 2013, Applebaum announced his resignation as mayor of Montreal, maintaining that the allegations against him were unfounded.
+He hired Marcel Danis, a criminal lawyer and former member of Parliament, as his defence attorney.

 In October 2013, charges against him were widened to encompass ten major real estate transactions between 2002 and 2012 in Côte-des-Neiges.
 His preliminary hearing was scheduled for June 2015, immediately before Zajdel's trial.

 On January 26, 2017, Applebaum was found guilty of eight corruption-related charges.

+At the February 15, 2017 sentencing hearing, the prosecution asked for two years of prison out of a possible five.
+The defence asked for either a suspended sentence or a mixed sentence with probation, community work, or non-consecutive jail time.

+On March 30, 2017, Applebaum was sentenced to 12 months in prison and two years of probation.
+The judge said that Applebaum had committed "very serious" crimes.